dylanpicart/excel_api_access/README.md

 1. Optimized Downloading: Parallel downloads using asyncio and ThreadPoolExecutor allow multiple downloads to happen concurrently, improving speed.
 2. Persistent HTTP Sessions: Using httpx.AsyncClient ensures that HTTP connections are reused, reducing overhead.
 3. Efficient Hashing: Files are saved only if they have changed, determined by a computed hash.
 This ensures no unnecessary downloads.
+4. Excluded older datasets by added `re` filtering logic to scrape only the latest available data.

 ---